-- the linkage of both CVC and MC underground in August 2017 has resulted in significantly reduced coal transferred to the surface at CVC.
+- acoustic modifications and attenuation of the main fans; - where required, coal haulage undertaken by road registered trucks; - the linkage of both CVC and MC underground in August 2017 has resulted in significantly reduced coal transferred to the surface at CVC.
 All ROM coal is processed at Mannering and transferred to VPPS via overland conveyor; - there is some remnant coal remaining at the Chain Valley product coal stockpile area.
 It is planned to be screened and trucked to VPPS in 2020 via private, internal roads; - use of a real time noise monitor, with assessment and response to any noise alarms.